 Special Collections staff, as well as student aids, create digital exhibits to showcase the archival materials housed in the University Archives and Acadiana Manuscripts Collection.
 These exhibits range from the presenting the Lafayette Jewish Community to the trophies of the University.

-View the exhibits.
+View the Digital Exhibits.

-For more information on digitization services, please contact:
+For more information on digitization services, contact: